 - A current resume documenting required teaching and leadership experience.

-- A recommendation from your current district superintendent, as well as a recommendation from your current building principal addressing all of the following:
+- A letter of recommendation from your current building principal addressing all of the following:

 - Implementing data analysis skills, resulting in instructional revisions and increased student learning/achievement

 - Documenting strong oral/written communication and interpersonal skills